offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 In certain cases, two objects may need to combine into one for printing, such that they print as a single object vs two separate objects.

 In the Prepare screen's 3D viewport, select two or more objects, then right-click to open the context menu and select **Merge**.
-Merged objects are placed them under a single assembly.
+Merged objects are placed under a single assembly.

 ![Bambu Studio Prepare screen assembly example](bambu_studio_prepare_assemble_example.png)